Munawwar/Lithium/README.md

 3. IE8 JS 1.6 and JS 1.8 polyfills, like string trim, array forEach,lastIndexOf,filter,reduce...
 4. Browser detection (which is still useful in rare cases..like for statistics).

-Ion depends on jQuery.
-Ion is seperated into modules, so you use only what you need.
+Lithium depends on jQuery.
+Lithium is seperated into modules, so you use only what you need.

 ## Browser support